fireyoshiqc/stage2017/README.md

 This design is optimized for minimal area.
 It can safely operate at 300 MHz (target frequency), up to 440 MHz (after that, negative slack begins to appear).
 ### Gabriel
 #### nnet
-A project containing a parametrizable fixed-point VHDL implementation of a fully connected neural network layer, plus interlayers to pass data between fc layers and from a conv layer to an fc layer.
+A project containing a parametrizable fixed-point VHDL implementation of a fully connected neural network layer, plus interlayers to pass data between fc layers.
 Also, an implementation of the sigmoid activation function based on linear interpolation between function samples from a ROM.
 #### codegen
 A format (.nn files) for specifying nnet networks at a high level, plus a program (written in C++, compilable as a library or a command line tool) for converting .nn files to VHDL code that instantiates and connects the needed nnet modules.
 #### test_oled